Creating and Running a Laravel Project in ServBay

 routes/web.php

-to insert a record into theaccounts
+, add a route to insert data into theaccounts

 table:phpuse Illuminate\Support\Facades\DB; Route::get('/pgsql-add-account', function () { DB::table('accounts')->insert([ 'name' => 'ServBay PG Demo User', 'email' => 'pg-demo-user@servbay.test', 'created_at' => now(), 'updated_at' => now(), ]); return 'Account added to PostgreSQL!'; });